 Martello Tower No. 24 in Dymchurch Today

-Martello Tower No 25 is located in the Dymchurch Martello car park just as you enter Dymchurch on the A259 from New Romney.
+Martello Tower No.25 is located in the Dymchurch Martello car park just as you enter Dymchurch on the A259 from New Romney.
 The outside of the tower has been restored but the inside is in a poor condition.
 It is currently unused and closed up.

 Martello Towers Nos 26 and 27 were the first brick-built structures to appear on the St. Mary's Bay shoreline.
-Tower 26 was built on the eastern side of the Gobsden Gut (now Cobsden Sewer), an outfall which ran into the sea near the present Dunstall Lane.
+Tower 26 was built on the eastern side of the Globsden Gut Sluice, which ran into the sea near the present Dunstall Lane.
 Tower No. 27 was built approximately a quarter of a mile to the west; both were built to protect the Globsden Gut Sluice.

 Neither tower stands today.
 Damaged by sea erosion, No. 27 was demolished in 1841 and No. 26 lasted until 1871.
 The site of Tower 26 was on what is now the sea wall next to the car park opposite Dunstall Lane, roughly in front of where the toilet block now stands.